 Do you want a credit-builder account that reports on-time payments but doesn’t require upfront cash?
 Then Self may be a good fit.

 Finally, do you have trouble sticking to a budget and want a more solid structure to get yourself to save?
 You could definitely get this through Self — as long as you’re willing to take on the risk that comes with any type of loan.

 When thinking about whether or not Self is right for you, it’s also wise to consider your other options.

 Getting a Secured Credit Card

-However, if you have some upfront cash (usually starting around $500) that you don’t need as an emergency fund, you can use a secured credit card to make a small purchase each month.
+So if you have some upfront cash (usually starting around $500) that you don’t need as an emergency fund, you can use a secured credit card to make a small purchase each month.
 Then, pay off the balance in full to avoid interest, and you still get those payments reported to the credit bureau.

 Using a Cosigner

 Building credit, either from past troubles or from scratch, can be accomplished with a solid strategy.
 Consider your personal needs to decide whether a credit-builder loan from Self is right for you.
 It could be ideal if you want to build your payment history without much upfront cash.